lei-cao/beego-in-action/en-US/api-authentication.md

 Because this approach is relied on the automatically sent cookie by web browser, there are some problems:

-- **stateless and Server side scalability**
+- **Stateless and Server side scalability**

     The [RESTful API should be stateless](http://en.wikipedia.org/wiki/Representational_state_transfer#Stateless).
-There is no login or logout need to keep a session store on the API server to store the client state.
+There is no login or logout and no need to keep a session store on the API server to store the client state.
 The RESTful API server can scale easily.

     [See more here](http://stackoverflow.com/questions/3105296/if-rest-applications-are-supposed-to-be-stateless-how-do-you-manage-sessions)